-Now moving on to Xero vs., Quickbooks let’s take a look at the different features and pricing packages.
+Now moving on to Xero vs. Quickbooks, let’s look at the different features and pricing packages.

 Now, as mentioned above, Xero comes only with a cloud-based version.
 Therefore, we will be looking only at the QuickBooks Online alternative.

 Above all, the two Saas products are highly similar, so similar that we could say that Xero is the Australian continent’s version of QuickBooks.
 Xero comes with an easy-to-use interface and has some attractive plans starting from $11/ month.
 However, in contrast to QuickBooks, the New Zealand-based company offers inventory and fixed assets management in all its plans and also, above all, unlimited use for all its plans.
-Now while we do love Quickbooks online, we have to say that it does come with a cap of 25 users for its most expensive online version Advanced.
+While we do love Quickbooks online, we have to say that it comes with a cap of 25 users for its most expensive online version Advanced.

 However, Xero comes only with an online version and does not offer a desktop alternative as QuickBooks does.
 So, if you are interested in a desktop version, Xero can not accommodate your needs.